Corey Lewandowski: Involvement with Donald Trump

-According to the Mueller Report, Lewandowski had a "close" relationship with President Donald Trump, whom Lewandowski was a "devotee" of.
+According to the Mueller Report, Lewandowski had a "close" relationship with President Donald Trump, of whom Lewandowski was a "devotee".

 On June 19, 2017, Lewandowski (a private citizen) joined President Trump in the Oval Office for a one-on-one meeting.
 Trump told Lewandowski that he would not have appointed Attorney General Jeff Sessions if he had known that Sessions would recuse himself from the investigation into Russia and the Trump campaign.
 Trump dictated to Lewandowski a statement that Sessions should make, which would have stated that Trump did nothing wrong, and limited the special counsel investigation into future election interference only.
 Lewandowski arranged for Sessions to visit him because he did not want to be publicly recorded visiting the Department of Justice.
-Sessions canceled the meeting due to a last minute conflict.
+Sessions canceled the meeting due to a last-minute conflict.
 After Lewandowski left Washington D.C., he asked White House official Rick Dearborn if he could pass a message to Sessions, without stating the contents of the message.
 Dearborn agreed.
 Lewandowski did so as he felt Dearborn was working in the government and had a better relationship with Sessions than he had.

 On June 19, 2017, Lewandowski again met Trump one-on-one in the Oval Office.
 Trump inquired if Lewandowski passed the message to Sessions.
 Lewandowski replied that it would be done soon.
 Trump declared that if Sessions would not meet Lewandowski, Lewandowski should tell Sessions that Sessions was fired.
 Right after the meeting, Lewandowski gave Trump's message to Dearborn to pass to Sessions.
 Dearborn told Lewandowski he had 'handled the situation', but he actually deliberately did not deliver the message.

 In April 2018, Lewandowski was interviewed as part of the special counsel investigation with regard to whether Trump had committed obstruction of justice, where he recounted the events above.

 In February 2019, Lewandowski was interviewed by MSNBC, where he said: "I don't ever remember the president ever asking me to get involved with Jeff Sessions or the Department of Justice in any way, shape or form ever."

 In September 2019, Lewandowski was called to testify in front of the House Judiciary Committee.
 Asked to explain his discrepancy in what he told Mueller and what he told the media above, Lewandowski stated: "I have no obligation to be honest with the media because they're just as dishonest as anyone else."

 Acting Secretary of Defense Christopher Miller appointed Lewandowski to the Defense Business Board in December 2020.
-The Pentagon later prevented Lewandowski from being seated and then Defense Secretary Lloyd Austin fired Lewandoswski as part of a purge of the Pentagon's advisory boards to derail Trump's last-minute installation of political loyalists.
+The Pentagon later prevented Lewandowski from being seated and then Defense Secretary Lloyd Austin fired Lewandowski as part of a purge of the Pentagon's advisory boards to derail Trump's last-minute installation of political loyalists.